Sorcerio/MBM-Music-Visualizer/docs/PromptSequenceJsonSpecs.md

 A Prompt Sequence JSON file can be loaded by the `Prompt Sequence Loader` node.

-A Prompt Sequence can also be saved from ComfyUI by using the `Prompt Seqeuence Exporter` node.
+Prompt Sequences, once encoded, cannot currently be exported.

 ## Examples